MaterializeInc/terraform-aws-materialize/docs/footer.md

 For example purposes, optional TLS support is provided by using `cert-manager` and a self-signed `ClusterIssuer`.

-More advanced TLS support using user-provided CAs or per-Materialize `Issuer`s are out of scope of this Terraform module.
+More advanced TLS support using user-provided CAs or per-Materialize `Issuer`s are out of scope for this Terraform module.
 Please refer to the [cert-manager documentation](https://cert-manager.io/docs/configuration/) for detailed guidance on more advanced usage.

 ###### To enable installation of `cert-manager` and configuration of the self-signed `ClusterIssuer`
 1. Set `install_cert_manager` to `true`.